whilefalse841/SRL-Car-Controller/README.md

 Controls are as displayed in the app.

+## How to use
+1. Enable Bluetooth
+2. Launch the .exe
+3. Wait for the Bluetooth scanning to finish
+4. Pick a car from the list
+5. Wait until the connection is established

+If any of these steps result in an error, try again.
+Maybe pair it with your PC through the Windows Bluetooth settings.
+The car's Bluetooth connection can be janky sometimes.

 ### Supported models

 | Internal Name       | Display Name                        | Bluetooth ID          |